wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 in the **policies section** of the **SCA** module.

-There are two ways to disable policies, the simplest one is by renaming the policy file by adding ``.disable`` (or anything different from `.yaml` or `.yml`) after their YAML extension.
+There are two ways to disable policies, the simplest one is by renaming the policy file by adding ``.disabled`` (or anything different from `.yaml` or `.yml`) after their YAML extension.
 The second is to disable them from the `ossec.conf` by adding a line like